Financial Action Task Force blacklist: February 2014

 A total of 11 countries were identified as jurisdictions with strategic deficiencies posing a risk to the international financial system.

 Jurisdictions with strategic AML/CFT deficiencies that have not made sufficient progress in addressing the deficiencies or have not committed to an action plan.

 June 2014 statement

 A total of 6 countries were identified as jurisdictions that have strategic deficiencies that pose a risk to the international financial system.

 Jurisdictions with strategic AML/CFT deficiencies that have not made sufficient progress in addressing the deficiencies or have not committed to an action plan.

 February 2015 statement

-The FATF identified following countries which have made significant progress in improving its AML/CFT regime and noted that these countries have established the legal and regulatory framework to meet its commitments in its action plan regarding the strategic deficiencies that the FATF had identified.
-The following countries are therefore no longer subject to the FATF's monitoring process under its on-going global AML/CFT compliance process.
+Jurisdictions subject to a FATF call on its members and other jurisdictions to apply counter-measures to protect the international financial system from the ongoing and substantial money laundering and terrorist financing (ML/FT) risks emanating from the jurisdictions.

+Jurisdictions with strategic AML/CFT deficiencies that have not made sufficient progress in addressing the deficiencies or have not committed to an action plan developed with the FATF to address the deficiencies.
+The FATF calls on its members to consider the risks arising from the deficiencies associated with each jurisdiction, as described below.